 The Combat Alpha is Coming

-The first combat alpha for Ship of Heroes will begin in the second half of February.
 The combat alpha will consist of a series of escorted alpha tours.
 In each tour, 2-3 devs will form a team with 3-4 of our donors, supporters, and members of the press.
 Together, we’ll run through the Science Park area of Apotheosis City and fight a series of enemy mobs.
 We’ll be recording, and possibly livestreaming, during at least one run.

 Before we bring supporters into the alpha, we are testing it ourselves with teams of just devs.
 This newsletter has a series of still images from one run that four devs made earlier this week.